ysraell/random-forest-mc/README.md

 - Tree management framework: to remove or add new trees, version management for set of trees.

 ### TODO Extras:
+- Automated tests using GitHub Actions.
 - Develop a Scikit-Learn full compatible model.
 Ref.: <https://scikit-learn.org/stable/developers/develop.html>.
 - Write and publish a article.
 - Read the Scikit-learn governance and decision-making (https://scikit-learn.org/stable/governance.html#governance).